-To connect 12G SDI over fiber.
+The SFP Input board is used to connect 12G SDI over fiber.
 The SFP input is delivered without any connector.
 It is up to the customer to buy the necessary connectors, transceivers and cables.
 These parts can be mounted on the indicated places on the front panel of the board.